 Philippine Seven Corporation (PSC or the Company) operates the largest convenience store network in the country.
 It acquired from Southland Corporation (now 7-Eleven Inc.) of Dallas, Texas the license to operate 7-Eleven stores in the Philippines on December 13, 1982.
-Operations commenced with the opening of its first store on February 29, 1984 located at the corner of Kamias Road and EDSA Quezon City, Metro Manila.
+Operations commenced with the opening of its first store on February 1984.
 Considering the country's economic condition at that time, the Company grew slowly in its first few years of existence.
 In 1993, PSC, encouraged by the resurgent national economy, stepped up its rate of expansion.

-As of September 30, 2011, 7-Eleven has grown by 81 stores to end the period with 632 stores.
-The retail chain of convenience stores is sustained by a manpower complement of 738 employees engaged in store operations and in various support service units.
-Despite the growing competition in the convenience retailing business, the Company maintains its leadership in the industry.
+During the first semester of the year, the Company has managed to open 49 new stores to end the period with exactly 600 stores.
+The retail chain of convenience stores is sustained by a manpower complement of 939 employees engaged in store operations and in various support service units.

+Despite of the growing competition in the convenience retailing business, the Company maintains its leadership in the industry.

-7-Eleven derives its revenues principally from retail sales of merchandise, commission related income, marketing income and franchising activities.
-The primary expenses consist of cost of goods sold, selling, general and administrative expenses.
+7-Eleven derives its revenues principally from retail sales of merchandise, commissions related and marketing income and franchising activities.
+The primary expenditures consist of cost of goods sold, store selling and general and administrative expenses and income taxes.